-Additional results are presented in Table 7.
-In this table the only the young groups were used, which means that older workers were not considered as controls.
+Additional results are presented in Table 7, where the only the young groups were used, which means that older workers were not considered as controls.
 The results do not differ significantly from the previous ones.
-There is only one estimate of the elasticity of substitution that is different from zero (0.456) which is smaller in absolute value to the ones found in Ciccone et al (2005) in the range between 1.2 and 2.
+There is only one estimate of the elasticity of substitution that is different from zero (-0.456) which is smaller in absolute value than the ones found in Ciccone et al (2005) which range between -1.2 and -2.
 However, these are aggregate long-run estimates, while the ones presented in this paper can be classified as short/medium-run estimates.